cloud-elements/devportal/docs/elements/freshbooks/freshbooks-create-instance.md

 ## Create Instance

-FreshBooks is a Finance Platform.
-When you provision an instance, your app will have access to the different functionality offered by the FreshBooks platform.
+FreshBooks Classic is a Finance Platform.
+When you provision an instance, your app will have access to the different functionality offered by the FreshBooks Classic platform.

 ### Step 1.
 Get Elements OAuth Token